BruceWind/AESJniEncrypt/FigureOutJNICrash.md

 How to locate where native crash at?
 ------------
-1.ensure you ndk is set into environmental.
+1.ensure you ndk is set into environment.

 2.run **ndk-stack**
 ```
-adb logcat | ndk-stack -sym ./obj/local/armeabi-v7a/
+adb logcat | ndk-stack -sym ../obj/local/armeabi-v7a/
 ```

 ### Example: